selcarmesan/Homework5/docs/README.md

 Homework 6 Changelog:

-- Separated PlaceCard and IsMoveValid into two distinct methods rather than only containing placeCard.
+- Separated placeCard and isMoveValid into two distinct methods rather than only containing placeCard.
 This is so the view can check validity other than only when attempting to place a card.
 - Changed the PawnsCard implementation and Card interface to no longer have a specified color.
 This is due to it being a redundant field.